kumagai-group/pydefect/README.md

 ### Tests
 Run the tests using `pytest pydefect`.
-We also use integrated testing on Github via circleCI.
+We also use integrated testing on GitHub via circleCI.

 Citing pydefect
 ---------------